osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/delete-a-community.md

 # Delete a community

 From the `Community Details` page, you can delete a community.
-The ability to delete a community lets you limit access to a community to only users who need access.
-Additionally, you can limit access only to periods of time when users need access.
+Deleting a community removes all access to all data in the community from all tenants.
+Deleting a community also removes all users from the community.
 After you delete a community, no users can access it again.

 **Note:** Only a Community Administrator can perform this procedure.